 Aromatherapy oils can help you sleep when you don’t want to and pep you up when you need an energy shot.

-When I travel, I swear by Aromatherapy Associates Deep Relax to send me to sleep and their Revive Morning blend to pep me up.
+When I travel, I swear by Aromatherapy Associates Deep Relax to help me fall asleep and their Revive Morning blend to wake me up.

 The rollerball style (linked to above) is perfect for travel as it’s lightweight and easy to pop in a small bag, but also, it means you can use it anywhere by just applying a little to your wrist (or I put mine under my nose if I’m trying to fall asleep) and inhaling it on the run.

-The big bottle it normally comes in isn’t great for travelling, but I have these mini ones which are perfect.
+The big bottle it normally comes in isn’t great for traveling, but I have these mini ones which are perfect.

 3. Be Careful with Screens

-The blue light of screens is a stimulant that stops the production of the sleep hormone melatonin – if you’re trying to go to sleep earlier than you should, using a screen in the hours before bed is not going to help.
+The blue light of screens is a stimulant that stops the production of the sleep hormone melatonin – if you’re trying to go to sleep earlier than you should, using a screen in the hours before bed will not help.

 Get a paper book (like one of our easy read novels set in Japan) or a magazine to read before bed instead.